The R³ Framework™

 Result: You're validated, you avoid escalating, and you set a clear boundary.

-Start using the R³ Framework™ and RFD technology today.
-Model communication worth inheriting.
+Start using the R³ Framework™ and CPI technology today.
+Model patterns worth inheriting.